ggrossman/basic/README.txt

 LOAD "InfiniteHello.basic"
 RUN

-Your project goal is to run these 2 programs.
+Your project goal is to run two programs, Age.basic and RollSnakeEyes.basic.
 Let's run through how it works:

 Age.basic:
 10 PRINT "HI, WHAT IS YOUR NAME?"